-The Freedom Fellowship is a one-year program that awards human rights advocates, social entrepreneurs, and non-profit leaders from challenging political environments around the world with the unique opportunity to dramatically increase the impact of their work.
-During the program, the fellows work with a team of mentors to focus on the areas of activism, leadership, fundraising, technology, and communications.
+The Freedom Fellowship awards up to ten human rights advocates, social entrepreneurs, and nonprofit leaders the unique opportunity to dramatically increase the impact of their work.

 While there are numerous professional fellowship opportunities around the world, few are available for individuals working in countries ruled by authoritarian regimes.
 Through the Freedom Fellowship, HRF offers mentorship opportunities to extraordinary individuals who are promoting human rights and operating under very difficult circumstances.

 HRF has partnered with the Center for Applied Nonviolent Tactics and Strategies (CANVAS), founded by Serbian civic leader and non-violence strategist Srdja Popović, to build a revolutionary year-long program.
 The Freedom Fellowship provides hands-on, expert mentorship across seven critical areas: leadership, movement-building, organizing, fundraising, media, mental health, and digital security.